Join HWLC as we unveil our newest nature preserve and community conservation area. Continue reading Our Land, Our Water, Our Future

 We’re excited to announce that HeadWaters Land Conservancy is now an AmazonSmile participant!
 AmazonSmile is a simple way for you to support the conservancy every time you shop at Amazon, at no cost to you.
-Simply click on the banner below and sign in with your Amazon account information (or create an account if you do not already have one).
+Continue reading With Every Eligible Purchase You Make, Amazon Will Donate 0.5% to HWLC

 Training sessions provide an in-person opportunity for volunteers to interact, share stories, and meet mentors, new volunteers, and staff.

 Date: Wednesday, May 20th, 2015

 Location: HWLC Conservation Easement property (less than 10 minutes east of Gaylord).
 Directions provided upon registration.

 Interested in becoming a Volunteer Land Steward but not available on May 20th?
 No problem!
 Contact Libby at the HWLC office for more information.
 Continue reading “Become a Volunteer Land Steward”